 - Burner components, nozzles and flame detectors

-- Load carriers, furnace furniture and load carrying trays
+- Load carriers, e.g. load carrying trays or baskets

 - Uncooled components in coal, gas, and biofuel fired power plants

 - Thermocouple protection tubes in power plants and high temperature petrochemical processes

 Values and diagrams are representative for all product forms in delivery condition unless otherwise stated.
 Values presented in imperial units are interpolated from tests made in SI-units.